Gajendra's Prayers - 25

 (Srimad Bhagavatam 11.14.19)

 The unconditional devotion unto the Supreme Lord is like a blazing fire which burns all the sins completely.
-This will happen only by uncondition devotion not by the one in which the aspirant desires fruitive results like getting the higher planates or to get merged oneself into the Brahman effluent or to get mystic powers (siddhi).
-The pure devotion is like the blazing fire which burns everything—karma, gyāna, yoga, etc. I offer my respectful obeisances unto the Supreme, the Supersoul, the master of all mystic yoga, who is seen in the core of the heart by perfect mystics when they are completely purified and freed from the reactions of fruitive activity by practicing bhakti-yoga.
+This will happen only by unconditional devotion not by the one in which the aspirant desires fruitive results like getting the higher planates or to get merged oneself into the Brahman effluent or to get mystic powers (siddhi).
+Pure devotion is like the blazing fire which burns everything—karma, gyāna, yoga, etc. I offer my respectful obeisances unto the Supreme, the Supersoul, the master of all mystic yoga, who is seen in the core of the heart by perfect mystics when they are completely purified and freed from the reactions of fruitive activity by practicing bhakti-yoga.
 In Srimad Bhagavad Gita Lord Krishna says to Arjun,

 tapasvibhyo ’dhiko yogi